vxcall/vxcall.github.io/_tabs/about.md

 {: file='Things I find attractive'}

 Some of these are subjects I'm actively diving into, while others are still on my to-do list.

+## Contact

+Feel free to reach out to me on [discord](https://tinyurl.com/discord-vxcall) if you have questions or wanna have conversation.
+Please be informed that I have no intention of selling game cheats or tools.
+I'm just a FOSS enthusiast so.